-The Senior Pastor of Bethany Baptist Church in Newark, the Rev. Timothy Adkins-Jones explained the War on Drugs was racially motivated from the start.
-When Richard Nixon launched it he was “blowing the dog whistle of law and order as a was way to win over the American public at the cost of black and brown lives,” Jones said.
+The Senior Pastor of Bethany Baptist Church in Newark, the Rev. Timothy Adkins-Jones, explained the War on Drugs was racially motivated from the start.
+When Richard Nixon launched it, he was “blowing the dog whistle of law and order as a way to win over the American public at the cost of black and brown lives,” Jones said.

 “And so, the so-called War on drugs… helped destroy communities of color,” Adkins-Jones said.
 This has led to the high rates of incarceration that we see to this day.

 “It’s a misnomer to call it a war because wars ultimately end,” Jones said.
 He said he was referencing a famous line spoken by the character Ellis Carter in the hit show “The Wire.”

 Adkin-Jones also noted that despite the high number of minorities arrested for it, cannabis use is fairly even.

 In states that passed cannabis reform by a simple ballot question, it took longer for social justice issues to be addressed.